hiiamboris/red-wiki/Guru-Meditations.md

 > My test.red has only one line halt.
 When I execute `red.exe --cli test.red` output is "(halted)" but the console closes.
 If I execute the Red GUI console it stays open as expected.

 Add `--catch` on the command-line, it will force the console to stay open, even on errors.
 It's designed that way so you can run Red scripts through the interpreter from shell scripts, without being annoyed by the console staying open on errors.
 The GUI console lives in a different environment, where it needs to stay open, otherwise you can't see error messages.

+# Cloning Objects

+`Make` clones referenced series (e.g., block! is a series) in an object, because this behavior best covers the common use-cases.
+Objects and maps are heavy datatypes.
+You most often want to keep a reference to those, not clone them.
+You can clone them manually using copy when you really need it.
+Trees of deep-copied objects or maps come from trying to bend the language to work in a purely OOP way.
+If Red you should model such trees using blocks.